Top 8 Benefits of Using Portable Air Purifiers

 Indoor air quality is essential whether you work in a specialized industry or are considering IAQ improvements for reopening following post-pandemic changes.
 Air purifiers are a proven method to meet new air quality requirements and recommendations.

-One of the biggest perks of portable air purification is its simplicity in setup, daily usage, and maintenance.
+One of the biggest perks of portable air purifiers is its simplicity in setup, daily usage, and maintenance.
 Rather than making costly upgrades to your entire HVAC system, you can easily plug-and-play air purifiers and place them in spaces needing protection.
 Read on to learn more about air purifiers and the top 8 benefits of using them in your office, business, school, or home.

-Air purifiers, or air purification systems, clean the air through air filtration.
+Air purifiers, or air purifier systems, clean the air through air filtration.
 Air purifiers are typically packaged as a standalone or mobile device that plugs directly into a standard 120V wall outlet.
 Air purifiers often have a vast range of capabilities, from smart controls, multiple filtration media layers, and electronic air cleaning technologies.

 These portable systems are convenient for providing continuous air exchanges within a given space.
 Measured by the system's rated ACH (air changes per hour) and the air volume it can move per minute CFM (cubic feet per minute).
 Air purifiers provide critical local air filtration using filters such as HEPA, Activated Carbon, and Pre-Filters.